Auditions for Advanced Ensembles

 Auditions are a four stage process that include a solo performance, quartet performance, sight reading, and blending.
 Auditioning takes place with all singers in the choir room together.
 After each stage, singers will leave the choir room, a call back will be posted, and singers on the list will come back to complete the next stage of the audition.

-1st stage- Students must learn an excerpt of the provided choral piece "My Country 'tis of Thee".
+1st stage- Students must learn an excerpt of the provided choral piece "Danny Boy".

 Each student will sing their part as a solo and will be adjudicated on tone quality, vowel formations, intonation, and resonance.

 2nd stage- The next part of the audition process will evaluate each student's ability to sing their part (SATB) independently.
-Students will sing "My Country 'tis of Thee" in quartets.
+Students will sing "Danny Boy" in quartets.

 3rd stage- Next, each student will sing a short sight reading excerpt.
 The sight reading examples are in the PDF below.
 Students will receive their first pitch and the tonic chord, then they will sight read a cappella.